 Trademark Prosecution, Maintenance and Renewal

 The trademark examiners of the Intellectual Property Office may, from time to time, issue objections to the registration of trademarks, either on the grounds that there are identical or confusingly similar marks earlier filed or registered, or any other ground that affect their registrability.
-The lawyers of Aumento & Ponce can ably assist clients in overcoming objections raised by trademark examiners.
+The lawyers of Aumento IP Law Firm can ably assist clients in overcoming objections raised by trademark examiners.

 Once a trademark is allowed and registered, it must then be maintained through the timely filing of Declarations of Actual Use.
 Also, since registrations expire, it is important that Petitions for Renewal are timely filed.
-Aumento & Ponce boasts of being proactive in reminding and advising clients of up-coming deadlines for the submission of Declarations of Actual Use and Petitions for Renewal.
+Aumento IP Law Firm boasts of being proactive in reminding and advising clients of up-coming deadlines for the submission of Declarations of Actual Use and Petitions for Renewal.

 Recordal of Title Changes to Trademarks